-At St David's C of E Primary School we are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs or abilities.
+At St David's CE Primary School we are committed to offering an inclusive curriculum to ensure the best possible progress for all of our pupils whatever their needs or abilities.
 All children are of equal value and deserve access to resources and opportunities to develop their full potential.
-At St David's C of E Primary School we work in collaboration with families and external agencies to ensure all pupils are given full opportunity to reach their potential and achieve success.
+At St David's CE Primary School we work in collaboration with families and external agencies to ensure all pupils are given full opportunity to reach their potential and achieve success.